 - can be given after surgery if surgery was incomplete ;

 - CO2 laser was frequently used during the pioneering period of endoscopic surgery.
-Today however the place of CO2 laser surgery has become controversial.
+Today however the place of CO2 laser surgery is limited to superficial endometriosis or hydrosalpinges

 - Contra : The quality of the image is less for technical reasons.

-- Pro : Theoretically tissue damage is minimal i.e. of 100 micron only with probably less adhesion formation.
+- Pro : Theoretically tissue damage is minimal i.e. of 100 micron only with probably less adhesion formation, as seen below

 Surgical treatment of Subtle Endometriosis

 - Subtle endometriosis should not be considered a pathology since there is no (proven) association with pain or infertility.